jonah-chen/csc180/README.md

-# esc180
+# csc180

-Work during the first semester programming course ESC180.
+Work during the first semester programming course.
 Includes some unrelated work also.
+The course is actually python not HTML.